 Equity losses in Dubai were led by UAE shipping company Gulf Navigation, which ended the day’s trading session with an almost 10 per cent decline.
 Dubai-headquartered investment bank Shuaa Capital slipped 9.6 per cent and Amanat Holdings closed down 8.9 per cent.

-Blue chip financial and real estate sector companies also weighed heavy on the index.
-Dubai Islamic Bank, the UAE’s top-listed Sharia-complaint lender, and Emirates NBD, the biggest bank by assets in Dubai, fell 2.5 per cent and 3.1 per cent, respectively.
+Blue-chip financial and real estate sector companies also weighed heavy on the index.
+Dubai Islamic Bank, the UAE’s top-listed Sharia-compliant lender, and Emirates NBD, the biggest bank by assets in Dubai, fell 2.5 per cent and 3.1 per cent, respectively.
 In the property and construction sector, Emaar Properties, the biggest-listed developer, and Damac Properties, which boasts Trump-branded golf courses in its portfolio, declined 3.7 per cent and 7.7 per cent, respectively.
 Arabtec, the biggest contractor in the UAE, fell 6.2 per cent.

 Abu Dhabi index was weighed by financial sector stocks, with Waha Capital shedding 6.7 per cent.
 The UAE’s largest lender, First Abu Dhabi Bank, and the emirate’s biggest sharia-compliant lender, Abu Dhabi Islamic Bank, also ended the day in the red.
 Sharjah’s Dana Gas, which has interests in the Kurdistan Region of Iraq, was down 6.6 per cent.